£1 ETB 211.70

 You must have a visa to visit Ethiopia for tourism.

-You must have a yellow fever vaccination certificate to enter if you're arriving from a country listed as a transmission risk.
+To enter Ethiopia, you must have a yellow fever vaccination certificate if you are coming from a country listed as a transmission risk.

 Good to know: